MissStrong/ICD2O/Notes/Unit 2/Note 05 - For Loops.md

 ![](../../Images/Diagonal_Squares_2.png)

 Getting the syntax correct is important.
-For example, putting a semicolon before the curly brace the block to run exactly once.
+For example, putting a semicolon between the `)` and the `{` causes the block to run exactly once and could cause scope problems.

 ```js
 function setup() {